 - Figures, charts, tables, graphics and legends may be smaller in size but must be clear and legible

-- Three page limit
+- Five page limit

 Users of other word processing programs must adjust settings appropriately and should measure text after saving and printing as a PDF.
 Type requirements should be checked using a standard measuring device (such as a ruler), rather than relying on the font selected for a particular word processing/printer combination.
 Type size specifications must be observed in the text of your LOI or the application will not be reviewed and will be withdrawn.
 Adherence to font and margin requirements is necessary.
 No applicant should have an advantage over other applicants by providing more content in his/her application by using smaller, denser type.
 The AHA has the responsibility to make the final determination of conformance to format requirements and the authority to withdraw applications.
 This decision is final and not subject to appeal.

 Internet Web site addresses (URLs) may not be used to provide information necessary to the review because reviewers are under no obligation to view the internet sites.
 Moreover, the reviewers are cautioned not to directly access an Internet site as it could compromise their anonymity.

 |LOIs to the Collaborative Sciences Award will be assigned to a group of multidisciplinary reviewers.
 Your application may be reviewed by someone working in a related area and/or experts directly related to your science area.
 Aim the LOI at both the expert in the field and at the generalist.
 The LOI should be appropriate for reviewers who have a broad knowledge of the scientific area.|